chamerling/beerbot/README.md

 ![Build Broken Message](/assets/slack-jenkins.png?raw=true "Build broken")

-So this is just to remind him with a beer gif:
+So this is just to remind him with a message and a random beer gif:

 ![Lets get beers](http://media3.giphy.com/media/ixCowc31ZeKuIHuhFe/200.gif)